Exhibitor Terms and Conditions

 - The First Aid Station is located beside the Rugby Club Pavilion.

-- Accidents and hazards must be reported to the Coordinator at the A & P Office.
+- Accidents and hazards must be reported to the A & P Office.

 Food and Hospitality